vitroid/cycless/README.md

 ## dicycles.py

-An algorithm to enumerate the irreducible cycles of a size in a dircted graph.
+An algorithm to enumerate the directed cycles of a size in a dircted graph.
 [Matsumoto 2021]

 ```python
 from genice2.genice import GenIce